Saurav12das/Everything_Muddy/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   You can begin a multiline `description` using YAML's `|-`.
 experience:
-- company: University of Nebraska-Lincoln
+- company: University of Nebraska Lincoln
   company_url: ""
   date_end: ""
   date_start: "202--01-01"